Resurrection pastor Adam Hamilton addresses congregation after anti-LGBT vote

 Hamilton, displeased with the vote, said Saturday he’s not trying persuade those United Methodists rooted against same-sex marriage, but seeks to have the denomination welcome those who feel differently.

-Hamilton’s words carry weight: With four campuses and 22,000 members, Resurrection is the largest congregation in the Untied States.
+Hamilton’s words carry weight: With four campuses and 22,000 members, Resurrection is the largest congregation in the United States.

 Hamilton acknowledged that there is a push within the progressive side of the United Methodist Church that would prefer to head toward a schism.
 Hamilton said he has some concerns about the effect a breakaway would have upon United Methodist-affiliated institutions, like hospitals and universities.